jonathondgebhardt/AOC-2022/README.md

 cmake ../
 cmake --build .
 ```

+### perl dependency
+There is perl dependency for Linux users that is not retrieved by vcpkg.
+If you see CMake errors about IPC or perl, please get perl from your package manager.

 ## Enabling downloading inputs
 `StartNewDay` will download your input for you, but in order to do that, it needs your session cookie.
 Login to https://adventofcode.com, press F12, and find your session token.
 On Firefox, this is located under the "Storage" tab then the "Cookies" menu.
 Paste the value into a file in the "inputs" subdirectory in a file called ".adventofcode.session".